-Once summertime starts offevolved in Manila, Philippines, people beat the heat using eating Halo-halo.
+Once summertime starts offevolved in Manila, Philippines, people beat the heat by eating Halo-halo.
 This rainbow-colored dessert is a concoction of overwhelmed ice, a ramification of substances, and ice cream.
-It is similarly famous inside the UAE and is a favorite among Filipino citizens.
+It is similarly famous in the UAE and a favorite among Filipino citizens.

 What is it?

-Served in a bowl or tall glass, the Halo-halo is a traditional Filipino dessert known as an icy deal, ideal for the warm months.
-It includes shaved ice and evaporated milk, mixed with a spread of ingredients, like leche flan (egg custard), boiled candy beans, banana, jack fruit, macapuno (coconut wax), Ube (purple yam), and extra, and is topped with ice cream.
+Served in a bowl or tall glass, the Halo-halo is a traditional Filipino dessert, an icy deal, ideal for the warm months.
+It includes shaved ice and evaporated milk mixed with a spread of ingredients, like leche flan (egg custard), boiled candy beans, banana, jack fruit, macapuno (coconut wax), Ube (purple yam), and extra, and is topped with ice cream.
 Since the dish is very sweet, grated cheese can be introduced as a garnish for folks who like their Halo-halo a little savory.
-The word makes use of unique elements, with extraordinary colorations and colorations, making it appear like a rainbow.
+The word uses unique elements with extraordinary colorations and colorations, making it appear like a rainbow.

 History